CollectionBuilder/cb-docs/docs/objects/derivatives.md

 To avoid errors, you will need to give an additional configuration option to change the ImageMagick command:
 `rake generate_derivatives[,,,,convert]`

+{:.alert .alert-blue}
+Questions about hosting your objects?
+See [Object Deployment]({{ '/docs/objects/csv-objects/#object-deployment' | relative_url }}) for CollectionBuilder-CSV.

 ---

 ## Derivatives for Other Object Types

 See the [Object Paths]({{ '/docs/objects/object-paths/' | relative_url }}) page for information on [YouTube]({{ '/docs/objects/object-paths/#path-for-youtube-objects' | relative_url }}) derivatives.

-For other item types you may want to manually generate "small" and "thumbs" images following the conventions documented in the [Creating Derivatives](#creating-small-and-thumb-derivatives) section above.
+For other item types you may want to manually generate "small" and "thumbs" images following the conventions documented in the [Creating Derivatives](#create-small-and-thumb-derivatives) section above.